 The mentor will help connect you with other area independent agencies and churches in the community to help with needs that GP cannot meet.
 However, the mentor will not be a financial resource for the mentee.
 If there are specific needs that arise, they can be brought to the attention of the mentor and handled with our ministry partners if possible.
 Any personal information shared with the mentor will be held in strictest confidence.

 What Results Can You Expect?

-The expected result mentoring is to move prison families into healthy, productive ways of managing their lives amid their difficult circumstances.
+The expected result mentoring is to move ex-offenders into healthy, productive ways of managing their lives amid their difficult circumstances.
 Only in this way can the cycle of defeat and crime be permanently broken.
 Our conviction is that achieving this result requires the grace of God at work in mentoring friendships.